AresValley/Artemis-DB/static/126/description.md

-The is a research beacon for training neuronal networks.
+This is a research beacon for training neuronal networks.
+The neuronal networks are used for developing a new type of DSP.
+Between some choppy english sentences are data packets, maybe some sort of MFSK.